-On our recent stay at Tweeters Country Getaway we took some time to explore the surrounding area.
-We couldn’t believe how much there was to see and do within a short distance of the small township of Crows Nest.
+Take a visit to the beautiful Southern Downs region.
+Like us you won’t believe how much there is to see and do and all within a short drive of the small township of Crows Nest.
 We found beautiful National Parks, spacious picnic areas, tiny villages and lovely walking trails.

-Here’s our top 6 things to do around the Crows Nest area.
+Here’s our top 6 things to do in and around the Crows Nest area.

 1. CROWS NEST NATIONAL PARK